-Michael Rankin, principal and managing partner of TTR Sotheby's International Realty, has twenty-five years of experience in the real estate industry.
-He is consistently ranked as one of the top five agents in the Washington Metropolitan Area and one of the top 100 agents in the country as reported by The Wall Street Journal.
-As a noted expert in the luxury real estate market, Mr. Rankin has appeared on CNBC and in The Washington Post, The Wall Street Journal, Washington Business Journal, and The New York Times.
+He is consistently ranked as the number-one individual agent in the city and is among the 50 most successful agents in the country, as reported by The Wall Street Journal.
+A noted expert in the luxury real estate market, Mr. Rankin has appeared on CNBC and in publications including The Washington Post, The Wall Street Journal, Washington Business Journal, Forbes, Financial Times, Bloomberg, and The New York Times.